ScalaWilliam/git-work/README.md

 Git Work fuses this lifecycle into a remarkably simple flow: for example, interviews are reduced to doing the *actual* work... and if you succeed, getting paid for it!
-This is contrary to my experience of interviews where you do very little of the actual work and have just blown 4 hours of your day.
+This is contrary to my experience of interviews where you do very little of the actual work and have just blown 4 hours of your day having a chat.

 The core principle of Git Work is "**Interprocedural Optimization**", where parts that should belong together do indeed belong together.
 This principle may have a profound effect on